Psk-Ita/react-tools/tasks/README.md

 - fs, path, glob and prettier required (as dev-pedendencies)
 - COMPONENTS_DIR folder should be created before running the script

+#### sample images
+I included some images for testing purpose, some just googling "image-extention sample image"

+svg resources are extracted from "free-http-error-images" asset from <a href="https://www.drlinkcheck.com/blog/free-http-error-images">Dr. Link Check</a>

 ### Enjoy!